 Several different types of stem cell can invoke a paracrine response such as umbilical cord mesenchymal stem cells and umbilical cord blood stem cells.

-What can Stem Cells accomplish trough direct differentiation and paracrine effect?
+What can Stem Cells accomplish trough direct diferenciation and paracrine effect?

 - Secrete nutritional factors: Stem cells can promote the tissue proliferation and differentiation within the damaged tissue and restore the physiological functions of tissues and organs.

-- Regulate the immune function: Through the secretion of soluble factors and direct contact to regulate immune cells’ proliferation and its activity, stem cells are able to reduce the inflammatory response or stimulate the immune system depending on the needs.
+- Regulate the immune function: Through the secretion of soluble factors and direct contact to regulate immune cells’ proliferation and its activity, stem cells are able to reduce the inflammatory response.

-- Regulate the metabolic function: Using the ability of multi-directional differentiation, stem cells can enhance the efficiency of metabolic system, and thus accelerate the body’s operation and excretion of metabolic waste to promote the absorption of nutrients and maintain a normal physiological function.
+- Regulate the metabolic function: Using the ability of multi-directional differentiation, stem cells can enhance the efficiency of metabolic system, and thus accelerate the body’s operation and excretion of metabolic waste to promote the absorption of nutrients, so that maintain the normal physiological function.